Sarajevo–Ploče railway: The planning and building

 After the Berlin Congress in 1878, Bosnia and Herzegovina came under the military administration of Austria-Hungary.
-This change in circumstances allowed the development of what had been a policy of isolating Dalmatian ports from inland access to be reversed and the construction of a railway network in the newly acquired areas to be accelerated.
+This change in circumstances allowed the construction of a railway network in the newly acquired areas to be accelerated, reversing the previous policy of isolating Dalmatian ports from inland access.
 Military and strategic interests had priority in determining future routes over economic interests.
-Over the next several decades, a network of narrow-gauge railways throughout Bosnia and Herzegovina where built, with a gauge width of 760 mm, often called the Bosnian gauge, were created.
+Over the next several decades, a network of narrow-gauge railways throughout Bosnia and Herzegovina were built, with a gauge width of 760 mm, often called the Bosnian gauge.
 In the period from 1879 to 1891, several railways were connected on the route Bosanski Brod-Zenica-Sarajevo-Mostar-Metković.
 After the construction of the railway Bosanski Brod-Sarajevo, the plan was to build the railway from Sarajevo-Banja Luka via Travnik and Jajce, and further towards Aržano and Split (Sinjska rera), as well as the Una railway.
 The Hungarians opposed that plan, believing that the Austrian part of the Monarchy would benefit more from that railway.
 At that time, the plan for the construction of the Sarajevo-Metković railway was adopted, although it was not the best solution in the long run due to the shallow and muddy Neretva and the impossibility of docking larger vessels in the port of Metković.

 The first measurements began in 1879, and in the summer of 1884, the construction of the first section from Metković to Mostar began, for which all the material was brought via the port in Metković.
 The most difficult part of this section was from Buna to Čapljina, a length of 19 km, because it passed through the Neretva canyon, which was difficult to access, so an auxiliary road was also built for construction purposes.
 From Gabela to Metković, due to the flooding of the Neretva, the railway was built on an embankment.
 In this section, the width of the upper embankment was 3 m.
 The rails weighed 17.8 kg per meter in length and the tunnels were built with a width of 3.3 m and a height of 3.1 m.
 The capacity of the section was 30 trains in 24 hours, and the maximum speed was up to 18 km/h.
 Although this speed corresponded to a minimum radius of 71 m, the built minimum radius was 100 m.